 Melt in Your Mouth Chicken.
 Just the name of this recipe tingles your taste buds!
 We do love chicken in this house, and I confess that we eat it fairly often.
 Because of that, I have a variety of ways in which I like to prepare and eat it.
 This recipe is one of my favorites!
 Not only does it use simple ingredients that I always have on hand, but it is quite simple to make.
 It’s also easy and really quick to get onto the table, as well as going with just about anything!
+A very convenient dish to make.
+Make sure to have a proper treat by making this dish.
+Its richness has been proven and tested over the years that I have been making it.
+Perhaps, it will also become one of your favorites.

 Most of the time we eat chicken breasts.
 They are a wonderfully lean source of protein.
 Not only that but just about any flavour pairs well with chicken breasts.
 I am not sure how it works, but when I cook them in this way they always turn out incredibly moist and tender.
 This, quite simply, is a favourite of not only my family, but also anyone I have ever cooked it for.
 I am always being asked for the recipe.
 High accolades indeed!